lmarena/lmarena.github.io/_posts/2025-02-01-repochat-arena.md

 <p style="color:gray; text-align: center;">Table 4.
 Style-controlled arena ratings of the responder models. </p>

 Claude’s score and ranking has improved significantly with style control.
-GPT-4O's score has decreased, greatly narrowing its lead over other models.
+GPT-4o's score has decreased, greatly narrowing its lead over other models.

 **Why isn’t Claude’s score as high as its ranking on the coding leaderboard in ChatBot Arena?**

 This discrepancy is likely because a significant portion of user queries are not focused on strictly code-writing tasks.
 Instead, many users ask for guidance on how to use the repository, its purpose, or other high-level explanations.
 These types of queries shift the focus away from pure coding abilities, impacting scores for models like Claude.

-Below is an example battle between Claude 3.5 Sonnet (20241022) and GPT 4o (20241120) Response.
-The GitHub link inputted is **https://github.com/xtekky/gpt4free**, the user query is **"Explain why in the new 0.4.0.0 version Blackbox provider is several times slower than in version 0.3.9.7"**
+Below is an example battle between Claude 3.5 Sonnet (20241022) and GPT 4o (20241120) with identical retrievals.

+The GitHub link is **https://github.com/xtekky/gpt4free**, and the user query is **"Explain why in the new 0.4.0.0 version Blackbox provider is several times slower than in version 0.3.9.7"**
 <details>
-<summary> Click to expand an example of Claude vs. GPT-4o with identical retrievals</summary>
+<summary> Click to expand the example battle of Claude 3.5 Sonnet (20241022) vs. GPT 4o (20241120)</summary>
 <div style="margin-left: auto; margin-right: auto; width: fit-content;">
 <table style="width:100%; table-layout: fixed; border-collapse: collapse; border: 1px solid lightgray; background-color: white;">
   <thead style="background-color: #cbe8f1; font-weight: bold; border-bottom: 1px solid lightgray;">
     <tr>
       <th style="padding: 8px; border: 1px solid lightgray; width: 50%;">Claude 3.5 Sonnet (20241022) Response</th>
-Claude 3.5 Sonnet (20241022) Response</th>
-      <th style="padding: 8px; border: 1px solid lightgray; width: 50%;">Claude 3.5 Sonnet (20241022) Response</th>
+      <th style="padding: 8px; border: 1px solid lightgray; width: 50%;">GPT 4o (20241120) Response</th>
-GPT 4o (20241120) Response</th>
     </tr>
   </thead>
   <tbody>